 Twahirwa said that as a matter of fact, Chinese are very willing and interested to buy African products and they don’t want to buy just a few of them; they want them in bulks.

-“What noticed is that Chinese were very interested and willing to buy products made from and they consider my product as innovation because they are not accustomed to chilly oil.
+“What I noticed is that Chinese were very interested and willing to buy products made from Africa and they consider my product as innovation because they are not accustomed to chilly oil.
 Usually, they do not buy few things; they buy in big quantities,” he told Taarifa from China.

 According to how he saw the situation in the expo, Twahirwa realised that Chinese do not intend to buy chilly oil only but are also looking for dry African bird eye sauce, other chilis among many other African products.